-- 3.1 It is evident that trial balances (Variance Checks) and period balances (Branch declarations) showed a continuous pattern of discrepancies through out the period for which transactions were provided.
+3.1 It is evident that trial balances (Variance Checks) and period balances (Branch declarations) showed a continuous pattern of discrepancies through out the period for which transactions were provided.
 It appears that no action was taken by the Post Office to investigate these discrepancies or to ensure that Misra was competent to prevent them from arising.
 Instead, Misra removed an employee under suspicion of theft and implemented independent stock units for each counter.
+Neither action appears to have resolved the issue.
+I don't believe that all the detailed information upon which this observation is based is visible to POL and so they are unable to monitor such things.
+My understanding is that it is the sub-postmaster's responsibility to do such monitoring.

-Neither action appears to have resolved the issue. - 3.2 The possibility that problems with screen calibration and the use of the 'fast cash' button contributed to the discrepancies at West Byfleet has not been excluded by the investigations of Jenkins and me.
-However, it is difficult to demonstrate that they are of a magnitude to explain the full amount of the discrepancy. - 3.3 The Horizon system has had problems in the past as acknowledged by Jenkins in relation to Calendar Square.
+3.2 The possibility that problems with screen calibration and the use of the 'fast cash' button contributed to the discrepancies at West Byfleet has not been excluded by the investigations of Jenkins and myself.
+However, it is difficult to demonstrate that they are of a magnitude to explain the full amount of the discrepancy.
+I don't believe that these are relevant, but can't 100% rule them out.
+As stated they certainly don't account for the full extent of losses.

+3.3 The Horizon system has had problems in the past as acknowledged by Jenkins in relation to Calendar Square.
 Unfortunately, the Post Office has not provided us with the opportunity to independently assess the possible impact on West Byfleet nor have they provided a list of known defects in Horizon.
-The 'travellers cheque' problem is an illustration of the known defects we independently identified but Jenkins confirmed that Fujitsu maintain a full list which has not been released. - 3.4 The Horizon system is a component of the full Post Office Operating Environment.
-Other elements of this environment can result in changes to the cash balances recorded at the branch.
-Both Transaction Corrections and Remittances will act in this way.
-Jenkins was unable to provide any opinion as to the integrity of these systems and I was provided with no opportunity to investigate them.
-The Post Office has provided no evidence as the integrity of these systems and the processes used to manage them.
+The 'travellers cheque' problem is an illustration of the known defects we independently identified but Jenkins confirmed that Fujitsu maintain a full list which has not been released.
+I dispute the Travellers Cheque "issue" as indicated previously.